dwzpku/ob/wiki/math/set/zfc.md

 provides a simple notation for classes that can contain sets but need not themselves be sets, while not committing to the ontology of classes (because the notation can be syntactically converted to one that only uses sets).
-Quine\'s approach built on the earlier approach of `{Bernays-Fraenkel1958}`.
+Quine's approach built on the earlier approach of `{Bernays-Fraenkel1958}`.
 Virtual classes are also used in `{Levy2002}`, `{Takeuti-Zaring1982}`, and in the [Metamath](Metamath "Metamath") implementation of ZFC.